Ernel1997/sba-java-client/README.md

 		Response SbaPPPLoanForgivenessStatusResponse contains all the requests submitted as part of the Loan Forgiveness Process.

-## Step 3: Upload Supporting Documentation for a Loan Forgiveness Request
+## Use Case 3: Upload Supporting Documentation for a Loan Forgiveness Request

 	# To upload the documents,
 		a.
 Need SbaPPPLoanForgiveness Details (Details can be from Step 1 or Step 2)